-There’s a wide variety of broadband options in Cork, with several broadband providers offering a number of packages and bundles for the home.
+There’s a wide variety of broadband options in Cork, with several broadband providers offering packages and bundles for the home.
 We take a look at what’s available to you and compare packages across areas like price and speed to help you decide.

 How do I compare broadband deals in Cork?